ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/code_testing.md

 # Package testing and profiling

-The `pyrealm` package uses `pytest` to provide benchmark tests, unit tests and integration testing.
+The `virtual_ecosystem` package uses `pytest` to provide benchmark tests, unit tests and integration testing.
 In addition, `doctest` is used to maintain examples of code usage in the package docstrings and ensure that the documented return values are correct.

 ## Using `pytest`

 The `tests` directory contains modules providing test suites for each of the different package modules.
-This includes:

-* regression testing the output of `pyrealm` code against previously existing implementations of some functionality, such as the `rpmodel` and `SPLASH` packages.
+This includes at the moment:

-* unit testing of individual functions and methods and,
+* unit testing of individual functions and methods
-* profiling and integration testing using combinations of modules.
+* integration testing using combinations of modules.

 These are the main tests that ensure that the package is behaving as expected and that it produces stable outputs.

+Further future tests may include:

+* regression testing the output of the `virtual_ecosystem` code against previously existing implementations of some functionality, such as the `SPLASH` or `microclimc` packages
+* profiling

 The test suite can be run from repository using:

 ```bash
 poetry run pytest